 The final seminal contribution to be discussed is by Kurz (1992).
 He develops a model in which asset mispricing arises from the heterogeneous beliefs of rational economic agents, reacting to the same piece of information.
 Kurz introduces the notion of rational beliefs which are defined as "probability beliefs about future economic variables which cannot be contradicted by the data generated by the economy".
 He argues that the set of such rational beliefs will generally be very large and their diversity is the most important cause of serious overvaluations (and undervaluations) in asset prices.
-The view that even rational economic agents do not and cannot possess complete "structural" knowledge of a dynamically evolving economic system underlies Kurz's analysis; as he states "... the assumption that agents possess complete structure of the economy which cannot be learned with certainty."36 Consequently, it is possible that two rational economic agents who receive the same piece of information, will hold totally different views about its likely impact on asset prices.
+The view that even rational economic agents do not and cannot possess complete "structural" knowledge of a dynamically evolving economic system underlies Kurz's analysis; as he states "... the assumption that agents possess complete structural knowledge has no empirical support ... there is much in the dynamic structure of the economy which cannot be learned with certainty."
+Consequently, it is possible that two rational economic agents who receive the same piece of information, will hold totally different views about its likely impact on asset prices.